Learn the stories of the recipients of Latino Scholarship Fund donations!

 Richard aspires to become a

-detective ones he finishes his masters degree in in Criminal Justice.
+detective once he finishes his masters degree in in Criminal Justice.
 His honor and respect for Veterans has inspired him to help a veteran with home chores.
 He also buys toiletries and other needs and distributes them as donations for the less fortunate in his community.
 He has also volunteered at a thrift store and a soup kitchen.

 All of the students above were recipients of donations collected from the public– people just like you.
 Please consider a donation today!